Ian McMillan (poet): Poetry competitions

 McMillan is a regular judge of poetry competitions.
 In December 2006, McMillan judged the "Central Trains Poetry Competition" and the winners, from the Royal Grammar School Worcester, were awarded a signed copy of his poem "Take me on a Christmas Trip on Central Trains" at Birmingham Snow Hill station.
 He was also a judge in the Foyle Young Poets Awards 2008, and went as a teacher with the winners for a week to The Hurst, an Arvon centre in Shropshire, as part of their prize.
 He judged the 2009 Cardiff International Poetry Competition for the award ceremony in June.

 In 2005, as "Poet Laureate" for the "Three Cities" (the "Three Cities" in this case being Nottingham, Leicester and Derby), he was involved in the "Three Cities Create and Connect scheme", which included a regional writing competition.
 The project resulted in a now-scarce publication, A Tale of 3 Cities : New Writing from Derby, Leicester and Nottingham.
 McMillan contributed a foreword and two original pieces, "Here.Now.Then" and "The Laureate Reflects" as well as co-authoring (with six regional writers) "Three Cities Chain Poem".

+McMillan was elected a Fellow of the Royal Society of Literature in 2022.

 Yorkshire dialect work

-In 2007, McMillan published a book named Collins Chelp and Chunter: a Guide to the Tyke Tongue.
+In 2007 McMillan published a book named Collins Chelp and Chunter: a Guide to the Tyke Tongue.
 This was a compilation of words that are used in the Yorkshire dialect as well as a few pieces of Yorkshire humour and illustrations.
-The book received a negative review in the Transactions of the Yorkshire Dialect Society in 2019, which noted that the work had an inconsistent orthography, assigned words to very specific locations when they were spread over wider areas and did not take account of the historical development of the dialect.
+In 2019 the book received a negative review in the Transactions of the Yorkshire Dialect Society, which noted that the work had an inconsistent orthography, assigned words to very specific locations when they were spread over wider areas and did not take account of the historical development of the dialect.

-In celebration of the UK's 2012 National Pie Week, Ian McMillan wrote a 'piem' devoted to the creations of the 'pie village' of Denby Dale, which has produced several world record breaking pies over the last 250 years.
+In celebration of the UK's 2012 National Pie Week, McMillan wrote a 'piem' devoted to the creations of the 'pie village' of Denby Dale, which has produced several world record breaking pies over the last 250 years.